creode/wordpress-blocks/docs/what-is-it.md

 ---
-title: What is it?
+title: What Is It?
 ---
-# What is it?
+# What Is It?
 This is a WordPress MU plugin which provides the infrastructure for the efficient development of bespoke blocks for the WordPress editor.
 This plugin also contains functionality to assist in the creation of template based blocks.

 ## Key features